TDiazT/CoqR-Tester/README.md

 Executes the whole process with both interpreters and outputs general statistics of the process.

-It requires a `.env` file next to the run_all script, with the following content:
+It requires a `.env` file in the directory where it's run, with the following content:
 ```
 # Contents of .env file
 # Without ''

-COQ_INTERP=path/to/coq-interpreter
+COQ_INTERP=path/to/coq-interpreter-executable
+COQR_INITIAL_STATE=path/to/initial-state
 RSCRIPT=path/to/rscript  # Or just name if it's in global scope

 # If sending data to server